zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 == Description ==

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
-Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, SFTP, WebDAV and email) and restore with a single click.
+Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, SFTP, SCP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

-* Thousands of users: widely tested and reliable (over 215,000 downloads).
-Ranks in the top 0.5% on rankwp.com (70th out of 25,000 plugins).
+<strong>Top-quality:</strong> UpdraftPlus is the highest-ranking backup plugin on rankwp.com (ranks 16th out of 25,000 WordPress plugins for quality on rankwp.com - last checked 28th September 2013).

-* Top-quality: ranks 52nd out of 25,000 WordPress plugins for quality on rankwp.com (top 0.25% - last checked 20th August 2013).
+<strong>Tens of thousands of users:</strong> widely tested and reliable (over 300,000 downloads).
+Ranks in the top 50 most popular of all WordPress plugins on rankwp.com.
+Millions of backups completed!

 * Supports WordPress backups to Amazon S3 (or compatible), Dropbox, Rackspace Cloud Files, Google Drive, Google Cloud Storage, DreamHost DreamObjects, FTP and email.
-Also (via an add-on) FTP over SSL, SFTP and WebDAV.
+Also (via an add-on) FTP over SSL, SFTP, SCP and WebDAV.
 (Note: Microsoft forbid SkyDrive to be used by backup software).
 Some examples of S3-compatible providers: Cloudian, Connectria, Constant, Eucalyptus, Nifty, Nimbula, Cloudn.
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations
-* Files and databases can have separate schedules
+* Files and database backups can have separate schedules
 * Failed uploads are automatically resumed/retried
 * Large sites can be split into multiple archives
 * Select which files to backup (plugins, themes, content, other)